 From the viewpoint the waterfall is spectacular but the Wailua Falls hike allows you to follow the trail down to the bottom pool and enjoy the raw power of this waterfall from up close.
-If you can manage the incline this is one of the easy hikes on Kauai.
+If you can manage the incline, this is one of the best easy hikes on Kauai.

 The Wailua Falls hike is only a short trek down a slope, which is often quite slippery and muddy.
 Despite the short distance, this is a waterfall hike for able-bodied, fit people.
-This is due to the steep incline and muddy terrain.
-I consider myself to be in good shape and a good hiker and slipped several times onto my back on the way down to give you an example of why this isn’t a great trail to take your grandmother on.
-In terms of effort to pay-off, this is one of the best hikes on Kauai.
+This is due to the steep incline and potentially muddy terrain.
+In terms of effort to pay off, this is one of the best hikes on Kauai.

 You can swim in Wailua Falls and it will definitely be refreshing as the water is freezing.
-I would advise steering clear of anywhere near where the waterfall smashes into the pool as you don’t want to get sucked into that mess.
 There is quite a strong current in the pool but it seemed to push outward.
 Stay near the edges and don’t go inspecting the waterfall too close while you swim.

 CLICK HERE to read the full blog post about the Wailua Falls Hike